afbroman/jbs-marfrig-webbots/README.md

 Code for reading data from JBS and Marfrig websites.

-An utter mess; desperately needs to be cleaned up.
+Attempted rewrite using Net::HTTP, but there's a problem with the date encoding on the JBS bot.

-Should really be rewritten with Mechanize.
+Next step: examine whether this can be rewritten with Mechanize.